scottmatthewman/swiftcsvencoder/Sources/SwiftCSVEncoder/SwiftCSVEncoder.docc/SwiftCSVEncoder.md

 A ``CSVTable`` definition includes an ordered list of column descriptions, which are then applied in turn to create all the fields of each row of the table.

-For example, given a `Person` record:
+For example, given a `Doctor` record:

 ```swift
 struct Doctor {